joel-becker/joel-becker.github.io/content/digital-garden/britney-hamilton.md

 1. The arrangement is very simple and rigid.
 Ideally you want to get some [confident singers singing lyrics to different songs](https://joel-becker.com/digital-garden/intuitions-singalongs/) over one another, flowing in and out of songs as feels right.
 But the simpler way to do this -- wordless melody, as here -- works nicely, especially with a less familiar crowd.
 2. The worldess melody here is from Hamilton's "[My Shot](https://youtu.be/r1izVfVpBwE?si=4KoI_tKJgi2WdWb4&t=349)."
-3. Another nice simplification: matching rapped lyrics with sung melodies, which can be easier to follow.
+3. Another feature that makes this easier to follow: matching rapped lyrics with sung melodies.
-4. The intention behind using D/A once you get to Hotel California is to paper over the fact that the mashup chords are a mismatch for this song.
-(Hotel California goes roughly Bm, F#, A, E; G, D, Em, F#.)
+4. You can mix this Havana, Levitating, or Hotel California.
+(If adding Hotel California, changing around the root on the Bm and D especially can be helpful; the original goes roughly Bm, F#, A, E; G, D, Em, F#.)

 | **Chords** | **Part 1** | **Part 2** |
 |------------|------------|------------|